joseph0x45/rex/README.md

-⚠️ Rex is deprecated and won't be maintained in the future ⚠️ I made [Kuchiyose](https://github.com/TheWisePigeon/kuchiyose) as a replacement.
+⚠️ Rex is deprecated and won't be maintained in the future.
+I made [Kuchiyose](https://github.com/TheWisePigeon/kuchiyose) as a replacement.
 Check it out :)

 # Rex CLI